roundcube/roundcubemail-helpdocs/en_US/settings/identities.rst

 .. container:: hint

     Hint: The Email field might not be visible or editable.
-This is no malfunction but a restriction set by the server administrator.
+This is no malfunction but a restriction set by the server administrator to prevent users from sending email with faked sender addresses.

 **Organization**
     Some email programs do display the organization field when receiving messages from you